slatedocs/slate/source/includes/_account_subscriptions.md

 > Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

-> Make sure you replace &lt;commercial_plan_id&gt; with the id of the desired commercial plan.
+> Make sure you replace &lt;plan_id&gt; with the id of the desired commercial plan.

 > Make sure you replace &lt;price_id&gt; with the id of the desired price.